joshbegley/nyt-latest/README.md

 https://nytimes.com/2022/11/01/movies/barry-keoghan-banshees-inisherin.html?searchResultPosition=3

 **What’s next for the Amazon?**\
 `The election is over.
-We talked people on both sides of Brazil’s political divide about their expectations.`\
+We talked to people on both sides of Brazil’s political divide about their expectations.`\
 https://nytimes.com/2022/11/01/climate/amazon-climate-lula-bolsonaro.html?searchResultPosition=4

 **A Surge of Overseas Abortion Pills Blunted the Effects of State Abortion Bans**\